Anjan14/Anjan14/README.md

 # 💫 About Me:
 Computer Science and Math major at Missouri State University. <br>Open to collaboration on any meaningful projects.
 I strongly believe in the philosophical concept of Utilitarianism.
-A good project should foster the greatest amount of good for the greatest number of people. <br>Currently learning Machine Learning and AI models. <br>Looking forward to collaborating on open-source projects.
+A good project should foster the greatest amount of good for the greatest number of people. <br>Currently learning Machine Learning and AI models.

 ## 🌐 Socials: